huynhhoachung/FastAPI_Implementation/README.md

 This project uses the FastAPI library to create a simple and straightforward API system.

+The use case for this project is a tasks management system where admin would like to logs all the tasks related to employee including which employee it belong to along with their company and the task details.

+In addition, employee data will be stored as user.

 # Requirements:

 > ### Development Guidelines